The Extremal Spheres Theorem: The status of Schatteman's theorem

 Here we briefly observe Schatteman's proof of his theorem and show that there are gaps that cannot be filled by his ideas.

 In order to prove the theorem, Schatteman considered two cases: 1) each Delaunay simplex is a D-ear, 2) there is a Delaunay simplex which is not a D-ear.

-The proof for the second case was based on the following statement:
+The proof for the second case was based on the following claim:

-\begin{state} If there exists Delaunay simplex which is not a BMD-ear then there are at least $d$ BMD-ears. \end{state}
+\begin{clm} If there exists Delaunay simplex which is not a BMD-ear then there are at least $d$ BMD-ears. \end{clm}

-(Although this statement was not formulated in his paper, he tries to prove it and uses it in the proof of his main theorem.)
+(Although this claim was not formulated in his paper, Schatteman tries to prove it and uses it in the proof of his main theorem.)

-We show that the proof of this statement is wrong.
+We show that the proof of this claim is wrong.
 Moreover, we give a counterexample in dimension three.
-We think that this counterexample can be generalized for higher dimensions and consequently the statement is completely false.
+We think that this counterexample can be generalized for higher dimensions and consequently the claim is completely false.

 His proof was the following.
 He lifted vertices of $P$ to a paraboloid and constructed the convex hull $P'$ of the set of lifted vertices.
 Then, for all lower facets of $P'$, he constructed a polyhedron $E$ defined by the intersection of open half-spaces determined by the facets and not containing $P'$.
 He considered the vertex of $E$ and tried to find a shelling by the Bruggesser and Mani method using a line connecting this vertex and the interior of $P'$.
 The problem here is that the Bruggesser-Mani method allows us to find a shelling only for the set of facets visible from a given point.
 From the chosen point in Schatteman's proof, there can be some upper facets that are visible.
 Hence his method cannot give us a shelling of the complex of lower facets which correspond to Delaunay cells.